Semistability, modular lattices, and iterated logarithms: Gradient flow on quiver representations

 \subsection{Star-algebras and bimodules}

 In order to simplify formulas like \eqref{S_gradient_flow_long} and all calculations below, it is useful to adopt the more invariant language of $*$-algebras and $*$-bimodules.
 This offers perhaps also a more algebraic point of view on the K\"ahler geometry discussed in the previous subsection.
+To motivate the general definitions below, we first describe the structure in the case of quiver representations.

 To begin, note that

 is a finite-dimensional $C^*$-algebra, with $*$-structure determined by the choice of metrics on the vector spaces $E_i$.
 It follows from the classification of type I factors, or more directly using the Artin--Wedderburn theorem, that every finite-dimensional $C^*$-algebra is of this form.
 Finite-dimensional $C^*$-algebras are also precisely those $*$-algebras which have a faithful finite-dimensional $*$-representation on an inner product space.
 Recall that a $*$-algebra over $\CC$ is a $\CC$-algebra, $A$, together with a map $A\to A$, $a\mapsto a^*$ such that